Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 What institutional conditions are necessary for a country to reach strategic commitment in national-level AI programs?

-To design a rule-based analytical framework that evaluates country-level AI readiness and supports prioritization of opportunities in a government AI pipeline.
+To design a rule-based analytical framework that evaluates country-level AI readiness and supports prioritization of opportunities in public-sector AI contexts.

 ## Country Priority Distribution